Statistical Software and Blind Users

 Read more about it via the Tinn-R homepage where a link to its download can be found.

 My only major concern is that Tinn-R seems to have taken over a few things about my use of R in the normal fashion.
 When I start the R terminal it automatically loads various add-on packages that Tinn-R wants.
 Personally I don't like this so Tinn-R is no longer resident on my machine.
 This is because I need to have R running in the same way as the students I teach will have it running.
-So sorry, please don't ask me about the use of Tinn-R. I'm not going to be able to help much.
+So sorry, please don't ask me about the use of Tinn-R. I'm not going to be able to help much, and I'm going to recommend that you not use it as well.

 Last version tested: 18.104.22.168